 This is why I think that anyone with business-related questions and challenges, no matter if it is a founder or production worker can benefit from GrowthMentor’s calls.

-It’s just a two-people team: Foti Panagiotakopoulos, the founder and CEO, and Jessica Volbrecht, the COO.
+It’s just a four-people team: Foti Panagiotakopoulos, the founder and CEO, Jessica Volbrecht, the COO, Alek Manov, Product Designer, and Michelle Evans, Community Manager.

 Foti, who has a Bachelor in Business Studies and a Master in Business Administration, started the business as a side-project in September 2018.
 He is VP of Growth at EuroVPS and has founded another company in the past.

-The reason why I’m talking about them is that they keep a really close relation with GrowthMentor’s customers and consultants.
+The reason why I’m talking about the team is that they keep a really close relation with GrowthMentor’s customers and mentors.
 They have sent me many personal emails in the past as well as shared stuff I’ve published here on the site.

 A few months ago I even had the chance to interview Foti and get to know the full story behind coming up with GrowthMentor’s idea, building the first product and growing it to thousands of users.